Pauwlo/Bro/Docs/Install.md

 Install [uBlock Origin](https://addons.mozilla.org/firefox/addon/ublock-origin/).
 Allow it to run in Private Windows.

 Pin uBlock Origin to Toolbar.

+This script has created a dummy file on your desktop so you can easily set Firefox as the default application for PDF files.

 Right-click the file -> Properties -> Change... -> Select Firefox -> OK -> Delete.